-The Office of Admissions is looking for a small cohort of alumni who are interested in being trained as admissions interviewers and to participate in the admissions interview process this year.
-V24 interviews will take place over seven days in December, January, and February, and we hope to enlist alumni who can commit to three days.
-The work would involve reading applications in advance, conducting eight interviews on each day, and completing an evaluation of each interviewee.
-You will be partnered with a faculty member from the admissions committee, so you wouldn’t be on your own!
+The Office of Admissions is looking for a small cohort of DVM alumni who are interested in being trained as admissions interviewers to participate in the virtual admissions interview process this year.
+Interviews take place in January and February, and we hope to enlist alumni who can commit to three days.
+The commitment includes reading applications in advance, conducting eight interviews each day, and completing an evaluation for each interviewee.
+You will be partnered with a faculty member on the admissions committee, so you wouldn’t be on your own!

-If you are interested, please contact Rebecca Russo in the Office of Admissions.
+If you are interested, please contact Rebecca Russo.

 The International Veterinary Medicine program has been sending students abroad since 1982.
 Our international programs are a hallmark of the IVM experience.
 These hands-on opportunities offer students the chance to put their knowledge into action, improve technical skills, build an international network, and gain perspective.
 Often, international projects can be transformative for students, who return to campus to share their lessons with the community.